 Compared to the Hopper, other DISH DVRs seem… well, inadequate.
 The Hopper packs a 2 TB internal hard drive, which allows 500 hours of HD recording (2,000 hours in SD).
-You can watch The Hopper also can record up to 19 programs at once (DIRECTV’s top DVR does five).
+The Hopper also can record up to 16 programs at once (DIRECTV’s top DVR does five).
 Even though other DVRs are supposedly available from DISH, they are nearly impossible to find, and they are not available at the checkout screen.

 Watch Anywhere service

 The DISH Anywhere feature is just what it sounds like.
 As long as you have an internet connection, you can watch live or recorded TV on your laptop, tablet, or phone.
 Personally, we think it would be nice for watching shows in the break room during lunch.

 For the computer, all you have to do is log in to a dedicated website to use DISH’s watch anywhere service.
 And if you’re using a smart device, you can even download shows so you can watch TV on an airplane or somewhere else without internet.
 (You’ll just need to download the content beforehand.)

 Your enjoyment of DISH Anywhere will depend on your internet connection and device, but it’s a feature we like to have.

 DISH’s customer service is better than average, but it could be better.